boulund/tentacle/documentation/source/tutorial.rst

 Tentacle/USEARCH could be the following.
 Assume you are standing in the ``tutorial_2`` directory::

-  $ tentacle_slurm.py --usearch --usearchDBName references.fasta --usearchID 0.9 --mappingManifest mapping_manifest.tab --distributionNodeCount 2 --localCoordinator --distributionUseDedicatedCoordinatorNode
+  $ tentacle_slurm.py --usearch --usearchDBName references.fasta --usearchID 0.9 --mappingManifest mapping_manifest.tab --distributionNodeCount 2

 The call to Tentacle when using ``usearch`` must minimally include the following command line arguments: